 A single DIN with a 7″ touch screen sounds impossible, but it is available.
 We will look at the features of the Pyle PLTS78DUB Single DIN touchscreen car stereo.

 The touch screen is a multi-color LCD that displays video content at 800 x 480.
-The screen is on a motorized sled driven out of the internal storage area within the single DIN space into a vertical position for viewing.
-When the unit is powered off, the motorized sled brings the touch screen vertically to horizontally and stows itself away inside the car stereo.
-All are tidy.
+The screen is on a motorized sled that is driven out of the internal storage area within the single DIN space into a vertical position for viewing.
+When the unit is powered off, the motorized sled brings the touch screen from a vertical position to a horizontal position and stows itself away inside the car stereo.
+All is tidy.

-A neat feature on that big screen is a backup camera to help make the reversing procedure safer for all involved.
-It can also save on those scuffs and bumps in the paint job by providing a better view of what is behind the car.
+A neat feature on that big screen is a backup camera to help make reversing safer for all involved.
+By providing a better view of what is behind the car, it can also prevent scuffs and bumps in the paint job.

 ISO connector block for power and speakers.

 Aux input on the front and rear panel RCA output connectors are fitted.